-The adoption of the LTIP Plan by the Board is subject to approval of the LTIP Plan by the shareholders in accordance with the rules of the TSXV.
-Under TSXV rules, security-based compensation arrangements that are "evergreen plans", like the LTIP Plan, which contain provisions which provide for the replenishment of the number of securities reserved when Awards are exercised, must be approved by shareholders upon adoption and every year thereafter.
-Accordingly, at the Meeting, shareholders will be asked to approve the LTIP Plan.
-If approval of the LTIP Plan is obtained at the Meeting, the Company will not be required to seek further approval of the grant of unallocated Awards under the LTIP Plan until the Company's 2022 annual shareholders' meeting.
+The continuation of the LTIP Plan is subject to approval of the LTIP Plan by the Shareholders in accordance with the rules of the TSXV.
+Under TSXV rules, security-based compensation arrangements that are "evergreen plans", like the LTIP Plan, which contain provisions which provide for the replenishment of the number of securities reserved when Awards are exercised, must be approved by Shareholders upon adoption and every year thereafter.
+Accordingly, at the Meeting, Shareholders will be asked to approve the LTIP Plan.

+For a summary of the LTIP Plan, please see "Statement of Executive Compensation-LTIP Plan".